Tecnico1931/ha-pseg/README.md

 - Data is updated hourly
 - Gas consumption is converted from therms to kWh for Energy Dashboard compatibility (1 therm = 29.3001 kWh)
 - Original therm values are available in the gas sensor attributes
-- The integration uses Selenium with webdriver-manager to automatically download and manage ChromeDriver
+- The integration uses a lightweight requests-based implementation with no external dependencies
-- For Home Assistant OS or Container installations, no additional setup is required
+- Works reliably in all Home Assistant environments including containers and restricted environments
-- For other installations, you may need to install Chrome/Chromium manually
+- No browser or ChromeDriver installation required

 ## License